complexdatacollective/documentation.networkcanvas.com/_how-to/configuring-devices.md

 </details>

+If you are running Interviewer on a mac or PC, you do not need to complete this step.
+{:.tip-box}

 ## Turn on device-level encryption features

 The nature of the technologies used by Network Canvas means that we cannot meaningfully secure your data at rest, or when someone else has physical access to your device.
 To mitigate risks associated with this, please take the time to ensure general security best practices are observed.
 Specifically, ensure that you enable disk encryption on your device, and use strong user-authentication, screen lock timeouts, and other physical security measures to lock down your device.

-## Configure the behaviour and visual properties of Interviewer
+## Configure the behavior and visual properties of Interviewer

 The settings menu in Interviewer provides several important options that can help you to make the experience of the interview better suited to your device and your participant's needs.

-The most fre
+### Text Size

+The setting you most often need to adjust is the overall **text size** of the Interviewer interface.
+From the "visual properties" tab of the settings menu, there are two options

+### Full Screen Forms

+A